slok/sloth/README.md

 ### Kubernetes Controller ([Prometheus-operator])

 `kubernetes-controller` command runs Sloth as a controller/operator that will react on [`sloth.slok.dev/v1/PrometheusServiceLevel`](pkg/kubernetes/api/sloth/v1) CRD.
-The controller will create the required [Prometheus-operator][CRD rules][prom-op-rules].
+The controller will create the required [Prometheus-operator] [crd rules][prom-op-rules].

 In the end the controller mode makes the same work as the CLI however integrates better with a native Kubernetes flow.